Getting Started with Java on the Raspberry Pi

 For sale as ebook on Leanpub, with continuous free updates!

 When I first managed to blink a LED connected to a Raspberry Pi with Java, I was super excited!

-- The magic of Bits and Bytes and solving the confusing of Java signed values with the help of a led number display.
+- The magic of Bits and Bytes and solving the confusion of Java signed values with the help of a LED number display.

 - Beautiful user interfaces made with JavaFX so you can interact with the hardware.

 - Pi4J applications to control different types of hardware like LEDs, buttons, displays, led strips, relay boards, and many more.

 - With additional information regarding the second version of the library, released in 2021.

 - And extra JBang examples to get you started with as little code as possible.

 - Spring applications to interact with your Pi via web interfaces.